UPDATED April 2021

 Please check with your airline for any additional paperwork they may require.

 However, if you are driving across the border – no paperwork necessary.
-Easy peasy!
+Do bring a rabies vaccine certificate for your dog.

 What to expect when you fly from Canada or the U.S. to Mexico with your dog.